lukasnee/wucy/README.md

 * 2019-10-22 Restructured operating system (see fig.1).
 Rewriting windows program from C to C++, combining with slightly modified AdaruitGFX library.

+* 2019-11-12 Many overall software improvements, bug fixes, rewritten old option list from C to C++, very happy and surpirsed with the new simplicity thanks to highly doubted OOP.
+Cleaned and improved AdafruitGFX lib, added new fonts: converted some .ttf fonts with Adafruit's supplied converted tool.
+Choosen haxrcorp_4089 8pt as main OS font, for smaller prints trixel_square 4pt and for big glyphs - Maniac 16pt font.
+I needed some visual animation for testing, so I written "BouncerBox" class, which draws a window box on screen with randomized floating little squares inside.

 ### Extra

 Take everything with a grain of salt, I'm an inexperienced engineer, still a student.
 Honestly, I don't really know what I'm doing.
 I just have this idea in my mind and I want to make it somewhat real.
 I thinks it is quite cool.